Strategic Decision Making for Crisis Response Operations Course - (NATO APPROVED; NATO ETOC Code: ETE-CM-41879)Date

-The 2018 iteration of the CMDR COE’s resident Strategic Decision Making for Crisis Response Operations Course will take place on 26 - 30 November 2018 on the Centre’s premises at Shipka Hotel, Sofia, Bulgaria.
+The CMDR COE resident, NATO SELECTED, Strategic Decision Making for Crisis Response Operations (SDMCRO) Course will take place on 18 - 22 November 2019.

 To provide participants with extensive knowledge on NATO Crisis Response on the politico-strategic level within a framework of a Comprehensive Approach to security.

 Military officers (OF-3 and higher) and/or civil equivalent assigned to NATO HQs and agencies; NATO Ally and Partner nations′ Ministry of Defence and subordinated HQs; Ministry of Interior, and Ministry of Foreign Affairs, dealing with crisis management at a politico-strategic level.

 - Support the development of strategic assessment within the context of NATO′s contribution to a Comprehensive Approach (CA);

 - Assess key issues, factors, and actors influencing crisis management;

 - Identify cooperation opportunities with relevant international stakeholders within the engagement space with the aim of supporting strategic assessment within NATO Crisis Response Planning;

 - Assist in SACEUR′s strategic military advice development by performing drafting of strategic assessment, while applying the Comprehensive Operations Planning Directive (COPD).

 The course consists of interactive lectures, practical tasks on a scenario-based case-study, and individual and syndicate work presentations.
 The study method used is premised on the principles of adult learning so as to allow trainees to be actively internalising and processing new knowledge.
 Formative and summative assessment will be made on in-class activities and will be monitored by dedicated mentors.